GHG Emissions Assessment: A Key Step in Achieving Corporate Sustainability Goals

 • Scope 3: All other indirect emissions across the value chain (e.g., purchased goods, transportation, waste, employee commuting)

-This assessment follows global standards such as the Greenhouse Gas Protocol, ISO 14064, and national inventory methodologies.
-The output allows companies to baseline their emissions, identify hotspots, and track progress over time.
+This assessment follows international standards such as the Greenhouse Gas Protocol, ISO 14064, and national GHG inventory methodologies.
+The output provides a comprehensive baseline for tracking emissions, identifying carbon hotspots, and developing targeted climate action strategies.

 Why GHG Emissions Assessment is Important for Businesses

-As countries adopt carbon pricing, emissions trading systems, and disclosure mandates (e.g., SEC climate rules, CSRD, TCFD), GHG assessments ensure readiness and compliance.
+Many countries and regions are adopting climate regulations, including carbon pricing, emission trading systems, and disclosure requirements (e.g., SEC Climate Rules, CSRD, TCFD).
+GHG assessments ensure your business is compliant and future-ready.

 Transparent GHG reporting enhances corporate reputation and appeals to investors, customers, and employees focused on ESG performance.

-A GHG inventory supports data-driven sustainability initiatives, helping prioritize energy efficiency, renewable procurement, and supply chain engagement.
+A robust GHG inventory supports data-driven decisions on energy efficiency, renewable sourcing, and supply chain optimization.

 A credible emissions baseline is the first step toward setting Science-Based Targets (SBTs), Net Zero commitments, or climate-neutral certifications.